 During the summer of 2008, Littlewoods Gaming, which was a division of Sportech, announced that it would be launching an online pools competition called the New Football Pools, eventually becoming known simply as the Football Pools.
 It provided classic pools alongside different variations.
 Sportech sold the company to OpCapita in 2017 for £83 million, though the Vernons name was already operating separately by that point.

 Seeing the writing on the wall for football pools, Vernons began to diversify as the internet became a going concern.
 Ladbrokes had bought Vernons at a time when the football pools was at an all-time high, with the company attracting two hundred thousand customers a week compared to the half a million that used the Ladbrokes service.
-Sportech then began looking at the company’s books at a time when it reported pre-tax profits of £5.9 million.
+Sportech then began looking at the company’s books at a time when it reported pre-tax net wins of £5.9 million.

 At the time of Sportech’s approach to buy the company, it was operating solely through the internet, telephone and by using the direct debit service.
 It was whilst under the umbrella of Sportech that Vernons launched an online casino and poker room, using Playtech’s software to do so.
 That was in addition to the bingo and lottery features that the company had already launched, making them something of a one-stop shop.

 In February of 2017, the Stockholm listed sports betting operator Betsson AB bought NetPlay TV for £26.4 million.
 This purchase meant that Betsson acquired Jackpot24/7, SuperCasino and Vernons, with the company confirming that they had a ‘long-term view’ of how to best utilise the products of NetPlay.
-NetPlay had itself bought Vernons from Sportech for £3 million in 2013, representing a tidy profit for the company.
+NetPlay had itself bought Vernons from Sportech for £3 million in 2013, representing a tidy net win for the company.

 The End of Vernons